bounswe/bounswe2024group1/README.md

 Each codebase has its own readme file that explains how to get set up, run the application, and tests.
 In addition, it is recommended to use the docker-compose setup for development and local test of production builds.
 We utilize docker-compose to build and deploy the application as well.

+In addition, we have our OpenAPI specification at `swagger/openapi.yml`.
+A Swagger UI instance is available in our docker compose setup at `localhost:8081`.

 ## Docker Compose

 We have two docker compose setups: